Contents

 Seasonal Variations in Google Analytics Data

-Note the spike in visits to the Rossville, Kansas, “Tall Corn Festival” page in August:
+See the spike in visits to the Rossville, Kansas, “Tall Corn Festival” page in August?

 Visitor Demographics